how to network as an introvert

 If you are shy like me, where interacting with new people is difficult, first don’t be hard on yourself and know that you do not have to be the loudest in the room to be successful or to make a lasting impression on another.

-If you’re planning to attend a big mixer, set a goal on how many you will meet.
+You can also set a goal on how many you will meet so you aren’t overwhelmed when you walk in the door.
 Literally go in with a number and start small.
-Once you’ve met that goal - even if just one person - you’ve conquered your goal and can leave the event.
+Once you’ve met that goal - even if just one person - you’ve now conquered that goal and can freely leave the event.
+Who is going to notice anyways?
+Even if they did, literally who cares.
+They don’t know why you left.
+Maybe you had an emergency, an appointment, etc.

 Another tactic to working the room is by doing it with a friend.

 Don’t yet have a friend in business?
-Start with the first step of meeting people 1:1 and ask them to join you at an upcoming event.
-Isn’t it so much easier to root on your friend?
-Then they can do the same for you.
+Start with the first step of meeting people 1:1 and ask them to join you at an upcoming event so you can work the room together.

 Whatever you do, don’t ever see introversion as a flaw.
 Find the people that make you feel comfortable, genuinely want to see you win and return the favor.
 Even one person can change your life and you can change theirs by being the smart, thoughtful, kind person that you are.